 He has over 3100 hours on a wide variety of aircraft including Tiger Moths, the Cessna and Piper families of aircraft, Aero Commanders, and a few other rare types such as Wassmer, Air Coupe, Staggerwing, Navion, and even a Spitfire T9.
 Not forgetting of course, the Yak 52 in which the displays are flown.

 Nigel was part of the "Horizon Formation Team" in 1996 - a formation of Cessna 150 aircraft which took part in the Ipswich Air Fairs of that period.
 Aerobatics, however, has always been in his blood, as well as charity work.
-This led to a unique and lovely activity in 1999, when Nigel asked local church children to gain sponsorship for their own Teddy Bears to perform aerobatics.
+This led to a unique and lovely activity when Nigel asked local church children to gain sponsorship for their own Teddy Bears to perform aerobatics.
 Nigel took 47 bears up in a Cessna Aerobat, and raised £750 for the Ipswich Children's Hospice.
 The event was (amusingly) reported in the Ipswich Evening Star (click here).
 And so the display aspect of Nigel's flying began!

 Nigel has now turned his attention to Aerobatic Display Flying in the Yak 52, and is a familiar name in the local flying community.